ChimeHQ/Meter/README.md

 MeterPayloadManager.shared.deliver(payloads)
 ```

+This makes it easier to support the full capabilities of MetricKit when available, and gracefully degrade when they aren't.
+It can be nice to have a uniform interface to whatever backend system you are using to consume the reports.
+And, as you move towards an iOS 14 minimum, and as (hopefully) Apple starts supporting MetricKit on more platforms, it will be easier to pull out Meter altogether.

+Backwards compatibility is still up to you, though.
+One solution is [ImpactMeterAdapter](https://github.com/ChimeHQ/ImpactMeterAdapter), which uses [Impact](https://github.com/ChimeHQ/Impact) to collect crash data for OSes that don't support `MXCrashDiagnostic`.

+If you're also looking for a way to transmit report data to your server, check out [Wells](https://github.com/ChimeHQ/Wells).

 ### On-Device Symbolication

 The stack traces provided by MetricKit, like other types of crash logs, are not symbolicated.
-There are a bunch of different ways to tackle this problem, but one very convenient option is just to do it as a post-processing step on the device where the crash occured.
+There are a bunch of different ways to tackle this problem, but one very convenient option is just to do it as a post-processing step on the device where the crash occurred.
 The `dlopen` family of APIs could be one approach.
 It has had some real limitions in the past, particularly on iOS.
 But, still worth a look.

 Right now, this functionality is still in the investigation phase.
 But, if you have thoughts, please get in touch!